This article was originally published September 2019 but was updated November 21st, 2022.

 Although the system is fairly user-friendly, it can be difficult to understand Google Analytics at first.
 This may be especially true for small business owners, who often singlehandedly fill roles that would be departments in larger organizations.
 However, you don’t need to be an expert to get the most out of this app.
 With a solid understanding of the basics and a little experience, you can make this amazing tool work for you.

-Learning the Important Terms
+Step #1: Learn the Important Terms

 The world of digital marketing has quite a bit of jargon, some of which you’ll need to learn to understand Google Analytics.
 These terms appear on the dashboard and in reports.

 There are two types of terms you need to know.
-The first relate to the app itself: the names of different pages and resources that you’ll be using.
+The first relates to the app itself: the names of different pages and resources that you’ll be using.
 Here are a few important ones:

 - Advanced Segments: These are more specific sets of data you can look at in detail.

 - Annotations: Annotations are notes you can leave on charts.

 - Dashboard: This describes a one-page view of your analytics.
 These are customizable and you can have more than one.